 Spend a bit of time here getting everything aligned, and make sure you pin through the ribbon to hold it in place.
 If you find that the pieces have mysteriously grown or shrunk, despite having been cut from the same template, don’t worry too much – just line up the bottom edges and trim all the other edges to the same size.

-- Sew around the edge of the tree.
+7. Sew Around the Edge of the Tree.

 Warning: don’t use your serger/overlocker as you’ll cut off the trunk and hanging loop!

 You have several options here, depending on how you want the final tree to look.
 The simplest is just to straight stitch all round the tree, about 6mm or less from the edge.
 Alternatively, you can use a decorative edging stitch such as blanket stitch, zigzag or overlock stitch.
 I used blanket stitch to give it that hand-sewn look without the hand-sewn hassle.